sunxianfeng/AttelasProject/AttelasWebApi/README.md

 - submit new invoice
 - enquiry client info

+To be simple, we didn't define different types of datamodel in different layers, such as: VO, PO, DO.

 The data will be stored in mysql based on entity framework core, but we will use in-memory database for unit test by commenting the codes in AttelasDbContex.cs like this:
 ```c#
 //string? connectionString = GetConfigurations.GetConfiguration("ConnectionStrings:AttelasDataBase");//"Server=.;Database=AttelasWebApi;";